confidential-containers/guest-components/sample_keyprovider/README.md

 # README

-Sample KBS is a very simple KBS skeleton, which currently has the following functions:
+Sample Keyprovider is a very simple Keyprovider skeleton, which currently has the following functions:

 1. It can be used to encrypt the container image to test the KBC module in AA.
-Sample KBS provides a modular encryption mechanism.
+Sample Keyprovider provides a modular encryption mechanism.
 Different encryption modules can be used according to different kbcs to be tested.

-Sample KBS can be a reference code base for you to quickly build your own KBS.
+Sample Keyprovider can be a reference code base for you to quickly build your own KBS.

 ## Test KBC modules

 ### Encryption

-Build and run sample KBS.
+Build and run sample keyprovider.
 You must explicitly specify the encryption module to use through the --features parameter (sample_enc for example):

 ```
-cd attestation-agent/sample_kbs
+cd attestation-agent/sample_keyprovider
-RUST_LOG=sample_kbs cargo run --features sample_enc --release -- --keyprovider_sock 127.0.0.1:50000
+RUST_LOG=sample_keyprovider cargo run --features sample_enc --release -- --keyprovider_sock 127.0.0.1:50000
 ```

 vim ocicrypt.conf: